 Price

-In the battle of Lexan vs. Plexiglass, price is another issue.
+When deciding between Plexiglass and Lexan, price is another factor worth considering.
 Plexiglass is generally the less expensive option, which may play a factor in your choice.
-If price isn’t an issue for your project, or you need something the most strength, Lexan could be a better material option.
+If price isn’t an issue for your project, or you need something with the most strength, Lexan could be a better material option.

-Are you still wondering about the similarities and differences between Lexan and Plexiglass?
+Are you still wondering about the similarities and differences between Plexiglass and Lexan?
 Think about your project and what you need from the material that you ultimately choose.
 If you need assistance with this vital decision, please feel free to contact Polymershapes.
 Our experts can work to understand your company’s material needs.
 We’ll help you figure out which material is your best option.